There are a lot of similarities between the Ink Business Unlimited and Ink Business Cash:

 Which card would I choose?

 Keep in mind that you can apply for both cards, so they’re not mutually exclusive.
-Actually, I think getting both of them can be a great idea, not just because of the big welcome bonuses, but also because the cards are such good complements.
+Actually, I think getting both of them can be a great idea, not just because of the big welcome bonuses, but also because the cards are such good complements and have no annual fees.
 Why earn just 2-5x points on bonus categories, or 1.5x points on everyday spend, when you can have both?

 But if I could choose just one card, which would I choose?
-I’d probably lean towards the Ink Business Cash℠ Credit Card.
+I’d probably lean towards the Ink Business Cash.
 That’s because the bonus points categories offered by the card are unique, and can’t be found on any other cards.
 Earning 5x points in select categories is potentially incredibly valuable.

 Maximizing no annual fee Ink Card points